jeffteeters/nwb_indexer/README.md

 # nwb_indexer and search_nwb

-This repository contains two tools for searching NWB files (both within a single NWB file, and also a collction of NWB files).
-The tools are:
+This repository contains two tools for searching within NWB (HDF5) files:

-* nwb_indexer - builds an SQLite database containing metadata withing an
+* nwb_indexer - builds an SQLite database containing metadata in a collection of NWB files and and allows searching the metadata in the database.

-Creates an sqlite index of metadata in a collection of NWB (HDF5) files files.
-Also allows searching the files using a query syntax similar to that used in the NWB Query Engine.
+* search_nwb.py - searches within one or more NWB files by reading the files directly.

-These tools were developed for searching within NWB files.
+A related third tool is the NWB Query Engine.
+It is at: https://github.com/jezekp/NwbQueryEngine .
+The two tools in this repository use a query syntax similar to the one used in the NWB Query Engine (but with some extensions).
+Examples queries are given below.

 ## Requirements:
 Python 3.7